precice/dumux-adapter/docs/overview.md

 [Get](adapter-dumux-get.html) and [learn how to use](adapter-dumux-use.html) the adapter.

+## Supported features

+- Surface and volume coupling as demonstrated in the two tutorial cases [free-flow-over-porous-media](https://precice.org/tutorials-free-flow-over-porous-media-2d.html) and [two-scale-heat-conduction](https://precice.org/tutorials-two-scale-heat-conduction.html).
+- Any data field can be exchanged.
+The adapter does not have any awareness of the physical definition of the exchanged fields.
+- In the configuration, one mesh can be set for each interface, and multiple data fields can be read or written on each interface.
+Multiple interfaces can be configured.
+- Implicit coupling and subcycling are supported, while the time step size in the DuMux solver is to be managed by the user.
+- Mesh connectivity is not supported.

 ## Release strategy

 Any change that enforces the use of a new DuMuX version on the user side, or any change to the adapter API, is deemed a breaking change and warrants a major release.
 We follow the semantic versioning scheme: `v{major version}.{minor version}.{patch}`.